ANDOR-Automation-AB/node-red-dashboard-2-widgets-ui-kioskboard/readme.md

 ## Version history

+### 1.1.0
+- Added scale option for converting value to calibrated or unit-adjusted output.

 ### 1.0.1
 - Added support for closing the virtual keyboard when pressing Enter on a physical keyboard.
 - Animation handling for `fade` and `slide` transitions when using Enter on a physical keyboard.